rpgreview/papersandpaychecks/cow-orkers.md

 **Blessings**

 With the Blessings perk, a character may provide a +1 bonus to any and all skill and characteristic tests to another character for one strategic turn, as a divine favour.
-However the Bless also costs the caster 2 Mental Bruises and takes a tactical round to carry out.
+However the Bless also costs the caster 2 mental bruises and takes a tactical round to carry out.
 The bonuses can be reversed, as a Curse.

 **Cantrips**

-With the Cantrips perk, a character may perform a variety of sleight-of-hand "magic" tricks.
-This is effectively like a skill, with a perk bonus +4 with an additional bonus of +1 per level, plus the character's DEX bonus as a contest against an opponent's Sense (variable, according to the trick), plus PER bonus.
+With the Cantrips perk, a character may perform a variety of sleight-of-hand magic tricks, enhanced with actual magical.
+This effectively provides a bonus +4 for the Sleight skill, and costs one physical bruise to cast.

 **Ceremony**

 With the Cantrips perk, a character may perform a variety of worship ceremonies, as appropriate for the religion in question Ceremony also allows the character to perform a religious service over one strategic turn which provides a +1 CHA bonus to the character for all present for the next forty-two strategic turns (one week).
-The conduct of a Ceremony costs 3 Mental Bruises.
+The conduct of a Ceremony costs 3 mental bruises.

 **Charm Being**